-Pack for the honeymoon
+Pack for the Honeymoon

 If you’re going on your honeymoon straight from the venue, make sure your luggage is all packed and ready to go so that you don’t have to run home trying to pack when you should be off on the best holiday of your life.

-Pack a bag of emergency supplies
+Pack a Bag of Emergency Supplies

-Hopefully everything will go smoothly but you may find that packing a needle and thread, extra tights, socks and pants, sanitary products, pain relief and stain remover will come in handy.
+Hopefully, everything will go smoothly but you may find that packing a needle and thread, extra tights, socks and pants, sanitary products, pain relief and stain remover will come in handy.
 If you never need them, that’s great but it’ll feel better knowing that you had them waiting for you.

 Wedding favours aren’t the most important part of the wedding but are a nice touch if you have time.
 A quick and simple idea is a sweetie cart, as these won’t take much time to organise.
-If possible, you’ll want to set these up or drop them off in advanced so that they can be laid out on the tables or arranged if you are going for a sweet cart or a similar gift.
+If possible, you’ll want to set these up or drop them off in advance so that they can be laid out on the tables or arranged if you are going for a sweet cart or a similar gift.

-Just as with the favours, you’ll want to drop off your decorations so that you don’t need to worry about them on the day and they will be ready to go by the time the guests arrive.
+Just as with the favours, you’ll want to drop off your wedding decorations so that you don’t need to worry about them on the day and they will be ready to go by the time the guests arrive.
 There are many options for decorations if you’re still looking, such as eBay, Amazon and Etsy and you can get delivery to suit you.

 The weather isn’t always predictable so even if you’ve checked the forecast every day and you’ve booked the perfect sunny day, you’re still going to need something for the possibility of bad weather.
 Umbrellas and somewhere sheltered are always a good idea!